The Differences Between CFDs and ETFs - How They Work

-What Are CFDs and ETFs?
+What Are CFDs vs. ETFs?

 For example, Australian equity or Australian fixed income ETFs track indices, offering instant diversification benefits across a portfolio of underlying assets.
 The underlying assets are held on trust by an external custodian on behalf of the investor.
 This minimises counterparty risk from the ETF issuer.

 ETFs are considered low-cost investments, as there is only a small annual management fee.
 Also, there are no ongoing interest fees as your own funds are required to invest in ETFs.
 This is quite the opposite with CFDs, which only require you to invest the margin total, and if held overnight, incur interest charges on the leverage obtained.
 In contrast, with CFDs you gain access to a product that tracks the price of the underlying asset.
 Generally speaking, you do not receive franking credits.